-Among her most recent series Suzannah co-presented a three part series on Elizabeth I on Channel 5, where she tells the epic story from the monarch's point of view and a three part series on the Great Fire of London, also for Channel 5 where Suzannah followed the stories of those affected by the historic fire.
+Suzannah will be presenting a two part series on Nicholas and Alexandra for UKTV in Spring 2018.
+Amongst other recent programmes Suzannah has co-presented a three part series on Elizabeth I on Channel 5, where she tells the epic story from the monarch's point of view and a three part series on the Great Fire of London, also for Channel 5 where Suzannah followed the stories of those affected by the historic fire.

 Suzannah has co-presented the four part series Henry VIII and His Six Wives with Dan Jones; Witch Hunt: A Century of Murder and Henry & Anne: The Lovers Who Changed History, both two-part series, all for Channel 5.

 Suzannah also presented BBC4's Hidden Killers series of documentaries - The Victorian Home, The Edwardian Home, The Tudor Home and most recently The Post-War Home, all to great acclaim.